slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 #### BigInt

 BigInt is a new 7th primitive type.
-Fixed number of varing length.
-You could create is with BigInt constructor of with `n` literal;
+Fixed number of varying length.
+You could create it with BigInt constructor of with `n` literal;

 ```javascript
 const bigNumber = 9007199254740991n